 They usually find me sipping a Sugar-Free Red Bull, huge bag of Doritos open at my side, telltale orange powder covering my fingertips.
-If there’s not a game on my screen, it’s some TV show that I’ve been watching episodes of for the last 2 hours.
+If there’s not a game on my screen, it’s some TV show that I’ve been watching episodes of for the last two hours.

 I probably got them from some illegal streaming site, too.
-It’s seriously ALL bad news.
+It’s seriously all bad news.

 Don’t look at me.

 It’s just that people don’t usually see all the productive moments.
-I can whip out an entire eBook in an alarmingly short amount of time, and a blog post – from conception to presentation – usually doesn’t take more than a half-hour, tops.
+I can whip out an entire eBook in an alarmingly short amount of time, and a blog post, from conception to presentation, usually doesn’t take more than a half-hour, tops.
 Client projects generally go at a fast clip, as well.

 And these days I’ve made a very conscious effort to relax and to do things non-work-related more frequently.
 I walk around whatever city I’m in, learning streets and trying to get lost.
 I slow myself down so that my usually quick walk is instead a rolling saunter.